Listen to Johnny Copeland on Bluesflac.

 4. Career Outline (Factual Timeline)

-• Continues active touring and recording in the 2010s and 2020s
+• Continued touring and recording through the 2000s and 2010s

 5. Discography (AllMusic)